dranidis/dranidis.github.io/content/posts/define-your-dsl-for-tests.md

 }
 ```

 At the given snippet, I have skipped the assertions.
-The first part of the test focuses on setting up the test: creating all the necesary objects and their conncetions.
+The first part of the test focuses on setting up the test: creating all the necessary objects and their connections.
 In this case, the goal is to create a network diagram object with several task objects each having an id, a duration and a list of dependency objects to other tasks.
 A dependency has an id (a reference to the task it depends to) and the type of dependency ("FS" indicates a Finish to Start dependency).

 Employing techniques such as fluent interface and  method chaining, this piece of code may look like this: